tobua/instl/README.md

 ## React Native

 - Download and open XCode from App Store.
-- React Native can work with the preinstalled version of `gem` but upgrading doesn't work well.
-To avoid this install [homebrew](https://brew.sh/) and then run `brew install rbenv ruby-build` to install the Ruby environment manager.
+- The default Ruby version on macOS is quite outdated.
+Install [homebrew](https://brew.sh/) (make sure to add it to the PATH as described in the script output).
+Run `brew install rbenv ruby-build` to install the Ruby environment manager.
 Run `rbenv install -l` to list the newest stable release and install it with `rbenv install X.Y.Z` and apply it with `rbenv global X.Y.Z`.
-  - Add the following lines with `sudo vim ~/.zshrc` to the file and restart the Terminal.
-  - Check if the switch was successful with `ruby --version`.
+- Add the following lines with `sudo vim ~/.zshrc` to the file and restart the Terminal and then check if the switch was successful with `ruby --version`.

 ```sh
 # Add rbenv Ruby to path.